mletkin/numerobis/README.md

 should never change the implementation after generation.
 Deleted methods will be generated again.
 3. The generated code performs no null checks.
 This is important when dealing with collections.
 A collection object should never contain a null value.
+4. correct code leads to correct code.
+If the parsed product class -- and optionally the buiöde class -- iis compiled correctly, the generated or modified code is correct too.
+The reverse must not be true.
+If the product or builder class has errors, the generated code might be correct.

 ## Usage
 Add the following to the plugin section of your pom.xml